-People tend to have their go-to method for cooking asparagus, and for most people that method is steaming.
-No matter how you usually cook asparagus, try one of the methods below and find a tasty new way to prepare these delicious green stalks once known as the food of kings.
+People tend to have their go-to method for cooking asparagus, and for most, that is steaming.
+No matter how you usually prepare it, try one of these methods and find a tasty new way to cook these delicious green stalks once known as the food of kings.

 01 of 08